Battle of Valle Giulia

 The Battle of Valle Giulia (battaglia di Valle Giulia) is the conventional name for a clash between Italian militants (left-wing as well as right-wing) and the Italian police in Valle Giulia, Rome, on 1 March 1968.
 It is still frequently remembered as one of the first violent clashes in Italy's student unrest during the protests of 1968 or "Sessantotto".

 Overview

 On Friday 1 March, about 4,000 people gathered in the Piazza di Spagna, who began marching through the Sapienza University of Rome campus; some had the intention of occupying the school.
-When they arrived, the students found themselves in front of an imposing cordon of police, and during the coping that followed, a small group of policemen broke away to deal with violence of an isolated student; the protesters responded with throwing stones and sharp objects.
+When they arrived, the students found themselves in front of an imposing cordon of police, and during the coping that followed, a small group of policemen broke away to deal with violence of an isolated student; the protesters responded with throwing stones and blunt objects.
 The leaders of the attacks against police were neo-fascist members of the National Vanguard Youth.
 Left-wing and right-wing students occupied different buildings.
 In the brawl, 148 injuries were recorded to police, 478 injuries to students, 4 were detained, and 228 were arrested.
 Eight police cars were destroyed, and five guns were stolen from officers.